 He was especially alarmed this week to see people climbing on the face of the glacier as it is actively at risk of calving, he said.
 Portage Lake is in Chugach National Forest south of Anchorage, close to Whittier.

-As a base rule, Chugach National Forest does not recommend people go out the ice on Portage Lake, said Alisha King, spokeswoman for Chugach National Forest.
+As a base rule, Chugach National Forest does not recommend people go out the ice on Portage Lake, said Alicia King, spokeswoman for Chugach National Forest.
 Those who decide to go should carry safety gear and feel trained enough to rescue themselves or others, she said.

 That also means carrying basic pieces of safety gear, Alaska Pacific University professor and Alaska adventurer Roman Dial said in a Thursday interview: